hantsy/helidon-sandbox/docs/se-dbclient.md

 * The `HikariCP` is use for creating Jdbc connection pool.
 * Add the latest `postgresql` Jdbc driver, we will connect a  PostgreSQL server in our application.

 Configure db in the *application.yaml*.
+DB Client configuration consists of the following parts.

+* source: *jdbc* or *mongo*
+* connection: database connection configuration
+* statements: named statements.

 ```yaml
 db: